-SIO assumed that their estimates of marine mammal exposures above harassment thresholds equate to take and requested authorization of those takes.
+L-DEO generally assumed that their estimates of marine mammal exposures above harassment thresholds to equate to take and requested authorization of those takes.
 Those estimates in turn form the basis for our proposed take authorization numbers.
-Based on the nature of the activity and the anticipated effectiveness of the mitigation measures (i.e., shutdown) discussed in detail below in the Proposed Mitigation section, Level A harassment is neither anticipated nor proposed to be authorized.
-Therefore we have added SIO's estimated exposures above Level A harassment thresholds to their estimated exposures above the Level B harassment threshold to produce a total number of incidents of take by Level B harassment that is proposed for authorization.
-Estimated exposures and proposed take numbers for authorization are shown in table 8.
+For the species for which NMFS does not expect there to be a reasonable potential for take by Level A harassment to occur, i.e., midfrequency cetaceans and all pinnipeds, we have added L-DEO's estimated exposures above Level A harassment thresholds (and requests for take by Level A harassment) to their estimated exposures above the Level B harassment threshold to produce a total number of incidents of take by Level B harassment that is proposed for authorization.
+Estimated exposures and proposed take numbers for authorization are shown in Table 7.